Kevin Newman Player Props: Reds vs. Braves

-The Cincinnati Reds and Kevin Newman, who went 0-for-4 last time out, battle Bryce Elder and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The Cincinnati Reds and Kevin Newman, who went 0-for-1 last time in action, take on Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Phillies.
+In his previous game he had a hitless showing (0-for-1) against the Braves.

 Kevin Newman Game Info & Props vs. the Braves